enforcement

 Err; the trait’sResultis kept for forward compatibility.

-Section titled “Module: session_state”Per-session runtime state for Stage 2 quantitative constraint enforcement.
+Section titled “Module: session”Session-state store: per-session runtime context for Stage 2.